-- Ask former accounting colleagues and classmates, former outside auditors, and other people she trusts, who recruits accountants for the companies where she wants to work.
+- Ask former colleagues and classmates, outside auditors, and other people she trusts, who recruits accountants for the companies where she wants to work.

 - Ask external accounting recruiters she talks with who recruits accountants for the companies where she wants to work.
-Trust me, they know.
-A quality recruiter will share the information.
+They know.

 Let’s Connect on LinkedIn

 Please don’t hesitate to invite me to connect on LinkedIn here.
 The more I know about my readers, the better I can make my blog.

 Updated July 2019

 © 2015 – 2019, Donna Svei.
 All rights reserved.

 Donna Svei, an executive resume writer and former C-level executive, retained search consultant, and CPA, writes all of AvidCareerist’s posts.
 She has written for and been quoted by leading business, general, and career media outlets, including Forbes, Mashable, Fast Company, Entrepreneur, Business Insider, Lifehacker, Ask.com, Social Media Today, IT World, SmartBrief, Payscale, Business News Daily, and the Muse.
 Let her background and experience inform your job search strategy and decision making.